f5devcentral/f5-automation-labs/docs/class1/module1/lab2.rst

 Task 2 - HTTP BASIC Authentication
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this task we will use the Postman client to send API requests using
+In this task, we will use the Postman client to send API requests using
 HTTP BASIC authentication.
 As its name implies this method of
 authentication encodes the user credentials via the existing BASIC
 authentication method provided by the HTTP protocol.
 The mechanism this